About the Office on AIDS

 Providing Guidance on HIV/AIDS Advocacy Issues

-The APA Office on AIDS collaborates with the APA Public Policy Office in advocating for the development and implementation of national policies that support behavioral and social science HIV/AIDS research and science-based mental health service delivery and education.
-Briefing sheets and background information related to emerging HIV/AIDS policy issues and developed and distributed to APA members, members of Congress, and federal agency officials.
+The APA Office on AIDS collaborates with the APA Government Relations Offices in advocating for the development and implementation of national policies that support behavioral and social science HIV/AIDS research and science-based mental health service delivery and education.
+Briefing sheets and background information related to emerging HIV/AIDS policy issues and developed and distributed to APA members, members of Congress and federal agency officials.